COVID-19 Vaccine Policy FAQ

 If I am enrolled in a fully online program but want to participate in student activities, athletics, academic clubs/organizations, and other on-campus activities, will I need to show proof of vaccination?

-Any student who plans to be on Caldwell’s campus in any physical capacity must meet the vaccine and booster requirement.
+Any student who plans to be on Caldwell’s campus in any physical capacity must meet the vaccine requirement.

 Does it matter what vaccine I receive?

 Will I be able to register for courses before completing the vaccination process?